hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 **Objective:** Determine which 2025 CVE was associated with sudo version `1.9.16p2`.

 **Actions Taken:**
-After identifying the sudo version, I mapped it to a known local privilege escalation vulnerability affecting vulnerable sudo releases prior to the corrected version.
+After identifying the sudo version, I linked it known local privilege escalation vulnerability affecting vulnerable sudo releases prior to the corrected version.

 **Tools/Commands Used:**
-The main “tool” at this stage was analysis of the LinPEAS output and confirming the vulnerability correlation based on the detected version via an online search.
+The main “tool” at this stage was analyzing the LinPEAS output and confirming the vulnerability correlation based on the detected version via an online search.

 **Intermediate Findings:**
-The relevant CVE associated with this vulnerable sudo version was:
+The relevant CVE associated with sudo version `1.9.16p2`:

 ```text
 CVE-2025-32463